Skip to main content

 Solutions to climate change rely on biodiversity.
 The two are linked and cannot be separated.

 Biodiversity is a climate regulator.
-Plants in particular, cool us, capture greenhouse gases and key players in the water cycle.
+Plants in particular, cool us, capture greenhouse gases and are key players in the water cycle.
 Natural systems know how to respond to climate change.
 They are showing us all the time.
 It's time to work with nature to heal our planet.

-For example, every day plants are working to:
+Every day plants are working to:

 • slow water down - the slower the flow, the more chance of it reaching the lower ground store, where we need it.